UKPLab/acl2025-diverse-cot/README.md

-# Fine-Tuning with Divergent Chains of Thought Boosts Reasoning Through Self-Correction in Language Models
+# Fine-Tuning on Diverse Reasoning Chains Drives Within-Inference CoT Refinement in LLMs

-This repository includes the code and prompts to fine-tune and evaluate LLMs on Divergent Chain of Thought as described in our 2024 arXiv paper "Fine-Tuning with Divergent Chains of Thought Boosts Reasoning Through Self-Correction in Language Models."
+This repository includes the code and prompts to fine-tune and evaluate LLMs on Diverse Chains of Thought as described in our ACL 2025 paper "Fine-Tuning on Diverse Reasoning Chains Drives Within-Inference CoT Refinement in LLMs."

 > **Abstract**:
-We present a novel method of further improving performance by requiring models to compare multiple reasoning chains before generating a solution in a single inference step.
-We call this method Divergent CoT (DCoT).
-We generate a DCoT dataset where a question is answered by a series of alternative (and correct) chains of thought.
-Importantly, all these CoTs are part of the same label, thus, forcing the LLM to learn how to generate multiple CoTs in a single inference step.
-We find that instruction tuning on DCoT datasets boosts the performance of LLMs of all sizes (from 1.3B to 70B).
-These performance gains stem from models generating multiple divergent reasoning chains in a single inference step, indicative of the enabling of self-correction in language models.
+Requiring a large language model (LLM) to generate intermediary reasoning steps, known as Chain of Thought (CoT), has been shown to be an effective way of boosting performance.
+Previous approaches have focused on generating multiple independent CoTs, combining them through ensembling or other post-hoc strategies to enhance reasoning.
+In this work, we introduce a novel approach where LLMs are fine-tuned to generate a sequence of Diverse Chains of Thought (DCoT) within a single inference step, which is fundamentally different from prior work that primarily operate on parallel CoT generations.
+DCoT allows LLMs to gain the ability to perform within-inference refinement of reasoning chains without requiring external feedback.
+Through a rigorous set of experiments spanning a wide range of tasks that require various reasoning types, we show that fine-tuning on DCoT improves performance over the CoT baseline across model families and scales (1.3B to 70B).
+These improvements are particularly impactful for tasks with a large result state space, such as those involving numeric answers.
+Our work is also significant because both quantitative analyses and manual evaluations reveal the observed gains stem from the models' ability to refine an initial reasoning chain by generating a second, improved chain within the same inference step, demonstrating previously elusive self-improvement.

 ![divergent CoT description](./assets/intro.png)